decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-02-02-ps-cheat-sheet.md

 **Erasure coding**
 - W: Explaining [Verifiable Information Dispersal](https://decentralizedthoughts.github.io/2024-08-08-vid/)

-**Acknowledgment.** We would like to thank Soubhik Deb for suggesting that such a chart would be useful to readers, and Ittai Abraham for feedback on improving it.
+**Acknowledgment.** We would like to thank Soubhik Deb for suggesting that such a chart would be useful to readers, and Ittai Abraham, Vincent Gramoli, Roger Wattenhoffer, and Yann Vonlanthen for feedback on improving it.